DanielJames0302/CareGiving/README.md

 * Back-end: Firebase

 ## Overview of files
-'caregiving' folder contain our frontend files.
+'caregiving' folder contains our frontend files.

 ## Getting started
 The following are the instuctions to run Connect@Heart locally.